Introduction to Python

 {'apple'}

-If we want to get the duplicate items in two sets, but without creating a new set, we use the intersection_update()
+If we want to get the duplicate elements in two sets, but without creating a new set, we can use the intersection_update()

 method.